NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ### Theory

-At this point, there is nothing viewable in `Omniverse Code` as we have not created a stage for the viewport to reference an event happening.
-In this section we will be setting that stage by getting a reference to the selected object's information.
+At this point, there is nothing viewable in `Omniverse Code` as you have not created a stage for the viewport to reference an event happening.
+In this section you will set that stage by getting a reference to the selected object's information.
 By the end of step 3 you should be able to view the object info in the viewport.

-## Step 3.1: Create a Stage Event

 > 📝**Note:** We are working in `object_info_model.py` for this section.

-At this point, we have have created the start of the Stage Event in `object_info_model.py` but there is nothing happening in the event.
-Let's replace what's in `on_stage_event` with the variable for the primitive path and where that path information is located:
+At this point, you have created the start of the Stage Event in `object_info_model.py` but there is nothing happening in the event.
+Replace what's in `on_stage_event` with the variable for the primitive path and where that path information is located:

 ```python
   def on_stage_event(self, event):